May 3, 2023

 Your brand colors should completely align with the emotions and impressions you want to instill in customers and prospects.
-Every color evokes a different response in users, but there are core symbolisms that create a subconscious connection.
+Every color in branding evokes a different response in users, but there are core symbolisms that create a subconscious connection.

 Once you have read on and decided which color/s suits your brand the best, you may also want to consider between cool and warm tones.
 For example, warm red is not the same as cool red.